 Your ultimate goal as event organizers is to create the same authentic experience your audience would’ve had in physical space.
-With the right technological solution, your speakers or performers should still be able to:
+With the right virtual events platform, your speakers or performers should still be able to:

 - Maintain the audio and visual quality of their talk or performance

 - Deliver their content directly to the audience

 - Connect with that audience through live feedback or a Q&A

 Depending on the nature of your event, live streaming your speakers’ talk or performance may not be the best solution.
 Individual speakers’ knowledge and home tech setups will vary, as will the way they would prefer to interact with their audience.
 In consultation with your talent, discuss the following solutions: